torismorgan/Adventure-game/README.md

 - Set up the `Room` and `Item` classes with basic properties and functions.

-- Organized how `Room` classes relate to each other, following good design rules.
+- Helped create the design report and game logo.

 - Made the first version of the UML diagram to show class connections.